QuantumFusion-network/spec/.github/ISSUE_TEMPLATE/case.md

 ### Constraints & Dependencies:

-Dependencies: [External dependencies and other cases/systems this depends on] Technical Constraints: [Technical limitations and requirements] Business Constraints: [Business rules, resource, and timeline constraints]
+Dependencies: [External dependencies and other cases / systems this depends on] Technical Constraints: [Technical limitations and requirements] Business Constraints: [Business rules, resource, and timeline constraints]

 ## Risks Assessment

 **[Risk 1]**
-Impact: [High/Med/Low]
+Impact: [High / Med / Low]
-Probability: [High/Med/Low]
+Probability: [High / Med / Low]
 Mitigation Strategy: [Mitigation approach]
 Owner: [Responsible person]

 ## Decision Log

 [Record key architectural and design decisions]

 [Date] - [Decision] - [Rationale] - [Impact on agents]
 Status: [Active/Superseded]

 ## Learning Outcomes

-[To be filled during and after case completion]
+[To be filled in during and after the case has been completed]

 **What we learned:**